Trent Harmon: Post-Idol

-Following his win on American Idol Harmon was signed by Big Machine Records.
-His album has country and indie soul influences.
-Big Machine's Scott Borcheta said it would be like the country album Justin Timberlake would make.

-In a post-show interview Harmon was asked his thoughts on home state's anti-LGBT "Religious Liberty" legislation (HB1523) which allows people and businesses to deny service to LGBT people.
+After winning American Idol Harmon was signed by Big Machine Records.
+His first album has country and indie soul influences.
+Big Machine's Scott Borchetta said that it would be like a country album Justin Timberlake would make.
+In a post-show interview Harmon was asked his thoughts on Mississippi's anti-LGBT "Religious Liberty" legislation (HB1523) which allows people and businesses to deny service to LGBT people.
 He recounted that in the restaurant business, he served whomever walked in the door: "I think that you should treat all people equally and respectfully, and that's what I do, and that's what I'm going to continue to do no matter what law is passed."

 In December 2016, Harmon released his self-titled EP which features his Top 30 hit "There's a Girl" and four other tracks.

-Throughout 2017, Harmon experienced a personal breakup, his record label's folding and its parent company's restructuring, leaving his contract in limbo.
-By the end of the year, he and Big Machine Label Group resolved their issues.
+During 2017, Harmon experienced a personal breakup, his record label folding, and its parent company's restructuring leaving his contract in limbo.
+By the end of 2016, he and BMLG resolved their issues.

 In February 2018, Harmon premiered the single "You Got 'Em All", the title track from his debut album, released on May 18, 2018.

-On September 6, 2019, he married Kathleen Couch.
+On September 6, 2019, he and Kathleen Couch married.
 In February 2021, he released a new single dedicated to her, "She's My Heaven".
-They welcomed a daughter in 2023.
+They welcomed their daughter in 2023.

 On May 30, 2025, he released a Christian music EP, Scars & Sins.